 While we may be patients, and we may have mental illnesses, we’re still human.
 We deserve to be treated in a way that is therapeutic rather than counter-therapeutic.
 We deserve to be treated with respect, and not to have arbitrary restrictions placed on our freedom.
 Treatment should be about healing, not about punishment.
 It should be patient-centred, not centred around what’s easiest for the staff.

 So that’s my rant.
-What are your thoughts on this issue?
+What are your thoughts on the cell phones on psych wards issue?

 Visit the Mental Health Websites & Apps page for listings of lots of great mental health resources.